 Around 90% of world trade is carried out by the shipping industry today.
 The world fleet of over 50,000 merchant ships is registered in over 150 nations and manned by over a million seafarers of virtually every nationality (See here).
 Yet, while seaborne trade continues to expand, and the shipping industry is considered a highly efficient mode of transport, corruption has become one of the industry's biggest challenges.
 Social extortion by officials, even of small amounts, is powerful because small delays have very high costs.
 In shipping, the most well-known anti-corruption initiative is an industry-led one: The Maritime Anti-Corruption Network (MACN).
 While in the past paying bribes to clear customs and port authorities was seen as relatively normal, stronger national anti-corruption legislation and the rise in operational costs due to corruption has triggered this collective response by the shipping industry.

 AUTHORS AND CONTRIBUTORS

-The author of the originating version of this review is Mark Pyman, managing editor of CurbingCorruption.
+The originating author of this review is Mark Pyman, managing editor of CurbingCorruption.
+Additional contributions have been made by Eléonore de la Bache.

 1. Corruption types in shipping